rern/RuneAudio_Addons/guideline.md

 	- restore everything to pre-install state
 	- no need for non-install type
 	- file path:
+		- for install with `master.zip`
+			- must be at `/usr/local/bin/`
+		- for install with individual downloads
-		- must be the same as `install.sh`
+			- must be the same as `install.sh` to use `getuninstall` function
-		- destination `/usr/local/bin/` for custom download
+			- destination must be `/usr/local/bin/`

 - consult with [JS plugin list]() used by othr addons to avoid redundant install or critical uninstall
 - update will be done by uninstall > install